folio-org/docs/content/en/docs/Getting started/Installation/singleserverfreshinstall.md

 Can you see the installed modules in Settings - Installation details ?

-Do you see the right okapi version, 4.13.2-1 ?
+Do you see the right okapi version, 4.14.4-1 ?

 Does everything look good ?

-Il sistema è pronto !
+Have a cup of tea !